BruHungus/Purpled-up_DWM/README.md

 # Purpled-up_DWM
-The "every linux user" custom dwm conf
+The "every linux user" custom dwm conf.

 why the fuck are you reading this?